Forien/foundryvtt-forien-armoury/README.md

 * 2 projectile Qualities and 3 projectile Flaws are also added to work with the feature

-*There is currently bug with returning arrows outside of "encounter", so I disabled that.
-**Currently only works with encounter**.
-Remember to delete encounter to return arrows.*

 ### Compendiums
 Module contains single Compendium pack containing at the moment 34 items.